ghaccount409-school/csc299-project/tasks2/README.md

 - Linking: Tasks can be linked to create relationships.
 When displaying a task, linked tasks are shown with commands to view them.
 - Subtasks: Organize tasks hierarchically by linking existing tasks as subtasks.
 Both parent and subtask must be existing tasks.
 Parent tasks display a count of subtasks with a hint to view them.
 The same task can be a subtask of multiple parents.
 - Important flag: Tasks can be marked important (`important` field).
 Use `--important` when adding or the `mark-important` / `unmark-important` commands to toggle.
 Important tasks are highlighted when displayed.
 - Sorting: The `list` command supports sorting by due date, creation time, title, or task ID with optional reverse order.
-When sorting by due date, tasks without a due date are placed at the end.
+When sorting by due date, tasks without a due date are placed at the end (they remain at the end even when using `--reverse`).
 - The program exposes core functions (`add_task`, `list_tasks`, `search_tasks`, `search_tasks_by_tags`, `list_all_tags`, `add_link`, `show_task`, `sort_tasks`, `add_subtask`, `show_subtasks`) so it can be imported and used programmatically.
 - Future enhancements could include: removing tasks, marking tasks as completed, JSON schema validation, task completion tracking, and interactive mode features.